 - English students are responsible for a variety of activities everyday.
 Students write an entry in their journals on a writing prompt written onto the front board.
 After 10 days, students hand their journals in for a grade.
 The journal counts for 30% of their total grade.
+They MUST write 5 sentences for each journal entry.
 It is important for teenagers to write daily, they must be able to generate content on a vast amount at a quick pace.
 The journal is graded on content only, although I do expect them to practice using proper mechanics and spelling.

 - English students are responsible for completing Spelling and Vocabulary lessons.
 Increasing and improving spelling and vocabulary positively effects students' reading and writing capabilities.
 Each week we work on a lesson and take the tests on Fridays.
-If a student receives a 100% on both their Spelling and Vocabulary Tests, and they have their homework turned in, then they receive a piece of candy from the candy box- plus their name is added to the celebration list.
+If a student receives a 100% on both their Spelling and Vocabulary Tests, and they have their homework turned in, then they receive a piece of candy from the candy box!
 What student doesn't like candy?
 Tests, quizzes, and homework are worth 20% of their grade.

 - Students read their literature books as well as other fictional books as assigned by the teacher.
 These stories include study guides and other assignments.